 As numerous new documentaries this year have rightly noted,”America After 9/11,” PBS the assault on the east coast and the hyper-surveillant government policies that were implemented as a result fostered a heightened sense of paranoia.
 Maybe the entire attack was an orchestrated plan to expand government presence?
 With the Patriot Act greatly expanding the government’s intelligence-gathering capabilities, the watchful eye of big brother grew even more pronounced, and spawned new conspiracy theories, including one about a new world order led by the world’s most powerful.
 While it initially focused more on powerful political and economic figures such as President Bush and UK Prime Minister Tony Blair, it eventually grew to encompass pop culture icons as well, such as Jay-Z and Beyoncé, Lady Gaga, Kesha, and more.
 As the conspiracy gained momentum in the early 2010s,This was primarily a result of the 2008 financial crisis or Great Recession, which has antecedents in 9/11.
 To prevent an economic crash after the attacks, the American Federal Reserve softened its … Continue reading some artists purposefully incorporated Illuminati imagery into their content to generate clicks.

 Security checks at concerts and festivals have become an expected, routine part of the music industry.
-The congregating of large crowds continues to pose security risks that have to be dealt with every day, even more now in the age of COVID.
+The congregation of large crowds continues to pose security risks that have to be dealt with every day, especially in the age of COVID-19.
 20 years on from that tragic day, while the world will certainly never forget, the pain it caused may be transitioning from memory to history.

 |↑1||”9/11 Changed Everything for the Music Industry,” LA Weekly.|